 Royal Academy in England: Classicism and Conservatism

 Although the Royal Academy in England was established one hundred years later than the Royal Academy in France, England’s academic system was part on an ongoing rivalry for dominance between the two nations.
-By the late Eighteenth Century, when the Royal Academy was established by Sir Joshua Reynolds in 1768, the idea of national identity was being formed.
+By the late Eighteenth Century, when the Royal Academy was established by Sir Joshua Reynolds (1723-1792) in 1768, the idea of national identity was being formed.
 A major figure in organizing his fellow artists in London and in petitioning the government to found the Academy, Sir Joshua was its first president.
 Along with colonial and military power and economic power, artistic achievement was also becoming part of a nation’s demonstration of superiority.
 Our of an original thirty four artists, a new establishment elevated fine art from a private affair to a place of public pride.
 A hundred years earlier, the Royal Academy in France was founded for the purpose of creating a cultural hegemony over Europe, and, regardless of aesthetic shifts and political changes, the French reigned supreme over the English in the decorative arts, fashion, and the fine arts until well into the twentieth century.
 However, the Royal Academy in England reflected the very different social and cultural and even economic milieu of the nation.
 An island and a naval power, Great Britain was well on its way to building a global empire while France dreamed of conquering the continent.
 The British people suffered a great loss when the Americans broke away from their Empire and established their own independence, but the “cousins” mended their fences over time and the English continued building the Empire.

 If you have found this material useful, please give credit to

 Dr. Jeanne S. M. Willette and Art History Unstuffed.
 Thank you.